currinjs/CurrinJS/aio/content/guide/upgrade.md

 Another thing you can do is start adding *type safety* to your code.
 This has actually partially already happened because of the AngularJS typings you installed.
-TypeScript are checking that you are calling AngularJS APIs correctly when you do things like register components to Angular modules.
+TypeScript are checking that you are calling AngularJS APIs correctly when you do things like register components to Currin modules.

 But you can also start adding *type annotations* to get even more out of TypeScript's type system.
 For instance, you can annotate the checkmark